-Most artists are not full time and live solely off of the money from their art.
-With this in mind, most artists selling or displaying their art either treat this as a part time business or as a hobby.
+Most artists are not full-time and live solely off of the money from their art.
+With this in mind, most artists selling or displaying their art either treat this as a part-time business or as a hobby.
 If you are trying to sell your artwork, the artist will need to decide how much time at the artist reception they are going to devote to the social aspect and how much towards the business side to selling.
 I feel that there is plenty of time to do both.

 I was at an artist reception last night and I made some observations that might help artists see things from a customer’s point of view.
-These are things that the artist may not be realizing is going on that could reduce your sales and are easily correctable if the artist chooses to do so.
+These are things that the artist may not be realizing are going on that could reduce your sales and are easily correctable if the artist chooses to do so.

-At this reception, a group of about five photographers were showing their art.
+At this reception, a group of about five photographers was showing their art.
 This was more of a temporary gallery set up in an empty store.
 The store was in a busy and popular shopping area in downtown Phoenix, Arizona.

 These were some of the steps that the gallery did to setup a nice gallery environment.

 The gallery area looked professional and had some small couches in the center with a few tables for artists to place their business cards and promotional items on.
 One would not know that this was a temporary art space.